 The TransCanada Trail is not listed above because it’s “special”.
 It has two sections in BVWPP.
 The first runs from Quaite Valley to Dead Man’s Flats.
 In here, that trail’s actual name is the Bow Corridor Link Trail.
 While official and (mostly) in the park, it is not maintained by Parks, but by the Canmore and Area Mountain Bike Association (CAMBA), under an agreement with M.D. of Bighorn and Alberta Parks.
 The other section in BWVPP is called the High Rockies Trail (HRT).
 It runs from Spray Lakes Dam to near Buller Pass.
 That trail is now under Parks management, though we at the Friends mostly manage the maintenance.
 As noted here, Heart Creek trail is mostly in it’s own PRA.

-Because most people don’t know which park is which, there are trails people think are in BVWPP that aren’t.
+Because most people don’t know which park is which, there are trails and routes people think are in BVWPP that aren’t.
 Grotto Canyon is in Bow Valley Provincial Park.
-East End of Rundle, Old Goat Glacier and the first kilometer of Goat Creek aren’t in BVWPP either; all are in Spray Valley Provincial Park, as is Ribbon Creek (though parts of Ribbon are in Evan Thomas Provincial Recreation Area).
+East End of Rundle, Old Goat Glacier and the first kilometer of Goat Creek aren’t in BVWPP either; all are in Spray Valley Provincial Park, as is Ribbon Creek (though parts of Ribbon are in Evan-Thomas Provincial Recreation Area).
 Grassi Lakes isn’t either; that’s in Canmore Nordic Centre Provincial Park.
-Jura Creek, Exshaw Creek and (most of) the Grotto Mountain trail aren’t currently on park land at all.
+Jura Creek, Exshaw Creek and (most of) the Grotto Mountain routes aren’t currently on park land at all.